 France is home to many of the best known landmarks in the world.
 This country is literally crammed with thousands and thousands of the most diverse attractions.
 The most amazing wonders of France are:

 - Gothic cathedrals.
 Most people know Notre Dame de Paris or Amiens cathedral, but there are almost countless other magnificent Gothic cathedrals all over the country.

 - Renaissance and Baroque palaces.
-There are little doubts – most magnificent palaces of the world are in France.
+The most magnificent palaces of the world are in France.
 The best known is Palace of Versailles.

 - Medieval towns and cities.
-In medieval times diverse urban planning traditions evolved in France – depending on the terrain and available construction materials.
+Diverse urban planning traditions evolved in France depending on the terrain and available construction materials.
 Hundreds of very old towns and city centers have been preserved almost unchanged up to this day.
 Avignon, Mont Saint-Michel, Carcassonne, Aigues-Mortes are among the most interesting.

 Sui generis collectivity